 Strategic Threat Intelligence

-Strategic Intelligence includes identifying and inspecting risks that can affect an organization’s core assets such as employees, customers, vendors, and the overall infrastructure.
-Development of strategic intelligence requires highly skilled human analysts to gather proprietary information, follow up on trends, identify threats, and design defensive architecture to combat those threats.
+includes identifying and inspecting risks that can affect an organization’s core assets such as employees, customers, vendors, and the overall infrastructure.
+The development of strategic intelligence requires highly skilled human analysts to gather proprietary information, follow up on trends, identify threats, and design defensive architecture to combat those threats.
 At the strategic level, threat intelligence presents highly relevant information in a clear and concise form, while outlining mitigation strategies that can aid an organization in the decision-making process.
 This form of intelligence includes historical trends, motivations, or key attributions of an attack.
 It helps enterprises look at the bigger picture and set predominant goals to be more secure.
-Learn more about “What is Strategic Threat Intelligence Sharing and Why is it Important?”

 Tactical Threat Intelligence

-Tactical Intelligence provides extensive and rich data on current or existing threats that could be of more use for an analyst.
-Unlike strategic, tactical intelligence is micro in its scope.
+, tactical intelligence is micro in its scope.
 This intelligence comes in the form of IOCs which includes information on malicious domains, malware files, malicious URLs, and virus signatures.
 Tactical intelligence is highly effective in analyzing a cyber kill chain and thereby containing the attack in progress.
 With tactical intelligence in hand, organizations can act quickly and minimize the impact.
-Learn more about “What is Tactical Threat Intelligence and Why is it Important?”

 Technical Threat Intelligence

-Technical intelligence commonly refers to information that is derived from a threat data feed.
+commonly refers to information that is derived from a threat data feed.
 It tends to involve information such as what attack vector is being used, what command and control domains are being employed, what vulnerabilities are being exploited, etc. Technical intelligence usually focuses on a single type of indicator, like malware hashes or suspicious domains.
-Learn more about “What is Technical Threat Intelligence?”

 Operational Threat Intelligence

-Operational intelligence is knowledge about cyberattacks, events, or campaigns that provide more context and understanding around the nature, intent, and timing of specific attacks.
+is knowledge about cyberattacks, events, or campaigns that provide more context and understanding of the nature, intent, and timing of specific attacks.
 This form of intelligence focuses mainly on how a threat actor is going to attack a company—who is most active, what are the targets, capabilities, intentions, etc.—at the operational level.
 It also examines other elements like how the attack would impact the organization and helps prioritize the operational assets from the security perspective.
-Learn more about “What is Operational Threat Intelligence and Why is it Important?”

 Security Operations Center (SOC)